OpenSpace/openspace.github.io/docs/links.md

 # Links
 {: .no_toc }
-Links for for the OpenSpace sofware, documentation, data, everything.
+Links for the OpenSpace software, documentation, data, everything.

 ## Table of contents
 {: .no_toc .text-delta }